top of page

 For the next 22 months the Night-Wolves made a temporary rink in the heart of Brixton, South London their new home, where they continued to grow and introduce a new community to ice hockey

-Since November 2013 the Night-Wolves have returned to their old den of Streatham, South London, playing out of London’s newest olympic sized pad on the infamous high road
+Since November 2013 the Night-Wolves have returned to their old den of Streatham, South London, playing out of one of London’s newest olympic sized pad on the infamous high road

 Today the Night-Wolves can be found in Streatham, still playing all year round, still on the ice two to three times a week only now at much more reasonable times of the evening.